top of page

 Interested in giving these collaborative games a try in your own speech therapy sessions?
 Here is a list of my five favorites, along with a brief description.

-The game is recommended for ages 5 and over, and is for 2-4 players.
+The game is recommended for ages 5 and over and is for 2-4 players.
 The object of the game is to save flowers from the frost of Mr. Winter by strategically using fairies, unicorns, and magic wands.
 This game is decidedly a little girly, but I’ve known many boys who are also happy to play!
-Players have to work together and can strategize by combining their cards to save flowers.
+Players have to work together and strategize by combining their cards to save flowers.

-The game is recommended for ages 6 and over, and is for 2-4 players.
+The game is recommended for ages 6 and over and is for 2-4 players.
 The object of the game is to get the ingredients to make a potion to break the spell of the evil wizard.
 This game offers many opportunities to strategize together about the next move, and it captures imaginations with gross potion ingredients like rotten eggs and newt’s eyeballs.

-The game is recommended for ages 5 and over, and is for 2-4 players.
+The game is recommended for ages 5 and over and is for 2-4 players.
 The object of the game is to gather clues to solve the mystery of which fox stole Mrs. Plumpert’s pot pie.
 It offers opportunities for all sorts of skills, such as reasoning, strategizing, and discussing what’s best to do next.
 I don’t think I’ve ever met a kid who doesn’t enjoy this game and it has worked well with kids who are 6-ish up to 12 or maybe even older!

-The game is recommended for ages 5 and over, and is for 2-4 players.
+The game is recommended for ages 5 and over and is for 2-4 players.
 The object of the game is to beat the ogre to the treasure by piecing together a path to collect keys and arrive at the treasure.
 This game offers lots of great opportunities to discuss and negotiate ideas about how to create the path.
 Many of my students ask for this game again and again.

-The game is recommended for ages 7 and over, and is for 2-4 players.
+The game is recommended for ages 7 and over and is for 2-4 players.
 The object of the game is to work together to collect equipment and make it to the escape pod before time runs out.
 This game is especially good for working on exploring different options before deciding on which way to move, and players can even strategize and discuss based on upcoming moves for other players.

 LEVEL UP YOUR SPEECH THERAPY ACTIVITIES WITH STORYWHYS